eyeonus/Trade-Dangerous/README.txt

     --sublime
     --subl
-      Like "--editor" but finds and uses the Sublime Text 3 editor.
+      Like "--editor" but finds and uses the Sublime Text editor (2 and 3).
       You can use "--editor" to tell it exactly where the editor is located if it fails to find it.